canonical/serial-vault/README.md

 - Run `go mod tidy` in the source folder to remove dependency from go.mod file.

 ### Install Go
 Follow the instructions to [install Go](https://golang.org/doc/install).
+The current version of the service runs with `Go 1.13`.

 ### Install the React development environment
 #### Pre-requisites